 - May 3, 2009

 Beautiful work and some interesting set ups.
 Keep up the good work.

-Here is the blank mounting of rear axle.
+I have just stumbled onto you build and am very impressed.
+You do beautiful work and I will be following your build.Here is the blank mounting of rear axle.
 Included: differential, Hooke's joint and frame pivot.

 The last pictures are the machining of hexagonal inside hole.

 View attachment 106422 View attachment 106423 View attachment 106424 View attachment 106425 View attachment 106426 View attachment 106427 View attachment 106428 View attachment 106429